Please read this document carefully before accessing or using this service.

 1.1 English, not legalese

-When you read 'the matrix.org homeserver' or 'the Service' below, it refers to the services made available at matrix.org which store your account and personal conversation history, provide services such as bots and bridges, and communicate via the open Matrix decentralised communication protocol with the public Matrix Network.
+When you read 'the Matrix.org homeserver' or 'the Service' below, it refers to the services made available at https://matrix.org which store your account and personal conversation history, provide services such as bots and bridges, and communicate via the open Matrix decentralised communication protocol with the public Matrix Network.

-New Vector Ltd. is the Data Controller for the Service.
+Matrix.org is the Data Controller for the Service and works with Element as a Processor for data processing, hosting and management purposes.
 We can be contacted as per the details below:

 Email: [email protected]

 The Matrix.org Foundation 10 Queen Street Place London United Kingdom EC4R 1AG

 Should you have other questions or concerns about this document, please send us an email at [email protected].

 1.2 This is a living document